SamDeMario-lab/NanoBlot/To_do.md

 ## Big Projects
 ### RTPCR
 Add a flag that accepts a separate metadata file and cuts the reads down to a user specified length before plotting.
+Fix the buffer window for RTPCR, instead of 1 base pair, do 5 or 10.
+This is because there might be indels for Nanopore sequencing reads.

 ## Small Projects
 ### Skipping subsetting currently doesn't work because the R script doesn't know where those bam files are